 The Chief Minister also presides over the cabinet meetings and he/she can impose his/her decisions according to their wishes.
 The Chief Minister is the one who controls all the agendas of the cabinet meetings and he/she can accept or reject any proposals put forward by the cabinet.

 For the implementation and formulation of a policy different ministries are involved.
 And it is the job of the Chief Minister to coordinate and supervise the ministries for the successful formulation and implementation of these policies.

 The Chief Minister of the state plays a major role in directing the policies related to the welfare of the public and the development of the state.

 As the leader of the State Legislative Assembly, all the policy announcements are made by him/her.
 He/she can control the house by formulating the policies that are appealing and appeasing for the opposition parties.
 He/she is also responsible for maintaining discipline among his/her members of the party in the Assembly.
 He/she can appoint a whip whose directive must be obeyed by all the legislators.

 The Chief Minister is also responsible for controlling and guiding his/her Council of Ministers.
 If he/she is not pleased with the duties or conduct of any of the minister, he/she has the power to warn or discharge them of their duties.

-The Chief Minister can also advise the ministers for effective workings of the department.
+The Chief Minister can also advise the Functions Of Chief Ministers for the effective workings of the department.
 If a minister is corrupt or even if the minister is not loyal to the Chief Minister, he/she can fire them at their will.

 Power to overrule